Computable measure of the quantum correlation: Introduction

-Based on the rank of the correlation matrix, Dakic \etal \cite{DakicPRL2010} obtained a simple necessary condition for a general bipartite state to be zero-discord.
-A necessary and sufficient condition for a two-qubit state to be zero-discord is obtained by Lu \etal \cite{LuPRA2011}.
+Based on the rank of the correlation matrix, Dakic \etal \cite{Dakic2010} obtained a simple necessary condition for a general bipartite state to be zero-discord.
+A necessary and sufficient condition for a two-qubit state to be zero-discord is obtained by Lu \etal \cite{Lu2011}.
 Their condition is related to the existence of a unit vector $\hat{n}\in{\mathbb R}^3$ satisfying the following conditions

 where $\vec{x}$ denotes coherence vector of the subsystem $A$, and $T$ is the correlation matrix of $\rho$ in Bloch representation.
 Accordingly, a two-qubit state is of zero-discord if and only if either $T=0$, or $\rank(T)=1$ and $\vec{x}$ belongs to the range of $T$.
-Recently, Zhou \etal \cite{ZhouPRA2011} introduced a criterion tensor as
+Recently Zhou \etal \cite{Zhou2011}, based on the extended version of Eq. (\ref{ZDS-n-xT}) (see Eq. (\ref{ZDS-Pi-xT}) below), introduced a criterion tensor as

 and showed that a necessary and sufficient condition for a bipartite state to be zero-discord is $\rank(\Lambda)\le m-1$.
-Remarkably, the above criterion is based on the extended version of Eq. (\ref{ZDS-n-xT}) as \cite{ZhouPRA2011}

-where ${P}$ is an $(m-1)$-dimensional projection operator on space $\mathbb{R}^{m^2-1}$.
-Based on the criterion tensor, the authors of \cite{ZhouPRA2011} proposed a measure of the quantum correlation as
+Based on this criterion tensor, the authors of \cite{Zhou2011} proposed a measure of the quantum correlation as

 where $\{\Lambda^{\downarrow}_{k}\}_{k=1}^{m^2-1}$ are eigenvalues of the criterion tensor (\ref{C-T}) in nonincreasing order.
 They have also shown that in some particular cases their measure coincides with the geometric measure of quantum discord.